40 CFR 266.503, 40 CFR 266.509

 - Once commingled, all contents are all subject to Subpart P regulations while they remain commingled.
-In other words, if commingling, then no OTC can go back to the Reverse Distributor as it is not known whether or not the commingled return contains hazardous waste OTC's.

 - If commingling, every prescription and non-prescription pharmaceutical returned to the reverse distributor would need the date verified that is less than one year expired and in the original container and in an undispensed form.

 - On average 95% of a drug formulary is non-hazardous, 5% hazardous.